 There is no application for the Visiting Performer program.
 Using the link above, follow the directions on the program page to book a performance directly with a Visiting Performer on the roster.
 The last performance for the school year should take place no later than June 15th.

-ARTIST APPLICATION TO ROSTERS - Artists in Residence and Visiting Performers - NOW OPEN!
+ARTIST APPLICATION TO ROSTERS - Artists in Residence and Visiting Performers - CURRENTLY CLOSED

-Artists who live in Maryland are invited to apply to the Artist in Residence or Visiting Performer Rosters.
+Artists who live in Maryland may apply to the Artist in Residence or Visiting Performer Rosters.
 The artists on this roster specialize in harnessing the arts as tools for learning and are available to lead hands-on, intensive arts workshops in Maryland schools (Artists in Residence) or assemblies with two workshops (Visiting Performers).